 Students Learn Babysitting Basics & More

-Saint Mary’s Regional Medical Center will offer three 2-day sessions of the Safe Sitter babysitter workshops for young teens 11 and up this summer.
+Saint Mary’s Regional Health System will offer three 2-day sessions of the Safe Sitter babysitter workshops for young teens 11 and up this summer.
 Safe Sitter follows the latest guidelines of the American Heart Association and the American Academy of Pediatrics.
 Injuries are the leading cause of death in children up to age 5, so today’s babysitters need to know more than just the basics of child care.

 Partnering with the Pope County Cooperative Extension Service, Pope County EMS, Russellville Police and Fire Departments, students learn how to safely care for infants and young children.
 Participants will receive information on safety and security precautions, basic first aid, fundamentals of infant and toddler CPR and choking rescue techniques.
 They will practice different scenarios where a call to 9-1-1 is warranted, learn what information they’ll need to make a successful call and how to talk to a 9-1-1 dispatcher.
 There are more than 150 documented cases of lives saved by graduates of the nationally acclaimed Safe Sitter program.

 Babysitters also receive instruction on how a child’s age affects how to care for them, age-appropriate games and activities, how to prevent problem behavior and how to run their own babysitting business.

 As part of the nutritional education component of the class, students will be involved in preparing their own healthy lunches and snacks which they may later prepare for children in their care.

 “Safe Sitter is a well-rounded youth development program with a strong focus on personal and medical safety” said Jennifer Harris, RN, MSN, educator for Saint Mary’s.
 “This workshop offers an excellent opportunity for students to learn and practice CPR and other life safety techniques they can use throughout their lives.”